 Wisconsin has many unique places, from the World’s Largest Carousel, Troll-town USA, and even the Sputnik IV crash site.
 This is a roundup of those on top of our most interesting list.

-This list will be ever changing as we travel and see new and exciting thing.
-Many times we are traveling, see something and before you know it, we have turned the car around.
+This list will be ever-changing as we travel and see new and exciting things.
+We are often traveling, seeing something, and before you know it, we have turned the car around.

 1 ~ Sputnik IV crash site

 Manitowoc, Wisconsin ~ On September 5, 1962, a 20-pound piece of space junk that broke from the 5-ton Sputnik IV crashed in the middle of the street on the corner of N. 8th and Park, in Manitowoc, Wisconsin.

-This unique metal ring is now embedded in the middle of 8th street to mark the location of the crash.
-To celebrate Manitowoc’s claim to fame a space-themed festival, Sputnikfest is held every year.
+This unique metal ring is now embedded in the middle of the 8th street to mark the crash location.
+To celebrate Manitowoc’s claim to fame, a space-themed festival, Sputnikfest, is held every year.
 It’s named one of the “Top Five Funkiest Festivals” in the country by Readers Digest.

-Athens, Wisconsin ~ In the cornfield in the middle of practically nowhere is the Center of the Northwest Hemisphere.
+Athens, Wisconsin ~ In the cornfield in the middle of practically nowhere is the Northwest Hemisphere’s Center.
 There are 4 – of these spots in the world.
 One is in the middle of the Pacific Ocean, One is in the middle of the Indian Ocean, the third is in China in a remote unreachable location, and the last one is in the middle of a cornfield in central Wisconsin.